-Family Adventure Vacations in Jordan and Israel
+Family Adventure Travel in Israel & Jordan

-Everywhere in this energetic, dynamic country you will witness the stark contrasts between old and new, ancient and modern.
+Everywhere in this energetic, dynamic region you will witness the stark contrasts between old and new, ancient and modern.
 From Jerusalem, radiating with spirituality and history to the pulsating metropolis of Tel Aviv, from the arid Negev desert to the spectacular Sea of Galilee, you will be bewitched by this country of incredible beauty, variety, history and incredible travel adventures.

 - Go on a 4WD or a camel ride through the Jordanian desert